 Unlike coupons that give you money at the register, Ibotta digitally stores the cash for you and then you can use it to get gift cards or get cash via PayPal or Venmo.

 Just make sure to keep your receipt!
-You will need to scan your receipt and purchased item to receive your “cash”.
+You will need to scan your receipt and purchased items to receive your “cash”.
 Click here to join!

 Want to skip the kitchen?